breakthrough-treatment-liver-cancer

 Bile duct cancer – Intrahepatic Cholangiocarcinoma

-Intrahepatic cholangiocarcinoma (cancer of the Bile ducts), is the second most diagnosed type of primary liver cancer.
-This type of liver cancer usually starts bile duct cells (tube-like structures) that deliver bile; about 15% to 25% of cases of this type of cancers are intrahepatic cholangiocarcinomas.
+Intrahepatic cholangiocarcinoma (cancer of the Bile ducts) is the second most diagnosed type of primary liver cancer.
+This type of liver cancer usually starts with bile duct cells (tube-like structures) that deliver bile; about 15% to 25% of cases of this type of cancer are intrahepatic cholangiocarcinomas.
 Many cholangiocarcinomas also start forming in the bile ducts outside the Liver.

 Hemangiosarcoma and Angiosarcoma

-These rare types of liver cancers usually form on the cell lining of blood vessels inside the Liver.
+These rare liver cancers usually form on the cell lining of blood vessels inside the Liver.
 Common causes of Angiosarcoma and Hemangiosarcoma include patients exposed to toxins such as thorium dioxide (Thorotrast) and vinyl chloride.
-Other known risk factors include environmental exposure to radium or arsenic and can also be diagnosed due to mutations in the DNA resulting in an inherited condition called hereditary hemochromatosis.
-In more than 40% of cases, the diagnosis is considered idiopathic as no clear link can be identified.
+Other known risk factors include environmental exposure to radium or arsenic, which can also be diagnosed due to mutations in the DNA, resulting in an inherited condition called hereditary hemochromatosis.
+In more than 40% of cases, the diagnosis is considered idiopathic, as no clear link can be identified.
 [2]

 stages-liver-damage-after-cancer